-Discipline helps bring control and order within the workplace.
-That is why most organizations, companies, and businesses take ideal disciplinary action to employees.
+Discipline helps bring control and order to the workplace.
+That is why most organizations, companies, and businesses take action against employees who violate the rules and regulations of the organization.
 One thing to note is that not all employees are perfect.
 Even if you have a good team of employees, an occasional incidence of misconduct can happen in any workplace.

 The employer will issue the employee with a copy and keep the other in the employee’s file for future reference.
-In most cases, the recipient will always be unwelcome the punishment stated, hence the need to present it in writing.
-Employee disciplinary action form presents the employee with an incentive not to repeat the misbehavior and the repercussions if that happens.
+In most cases, the recipient will always be unhappy with the punishment stated, hence the need to present it in writing.
+The form gives the employee a written warning not to repeat the misbehavior and the repercussions if that happens.

 - The name of the employee, their employment number, position, and other personal details.